Isle of Wight

 Bouldnor Forest

 Discover a refuge of wildlife in the midst of Bouldnor Forest, an idyllic 38-hectare nature reserve on the island.
 With views over its Heritage Coast and The Solent to New Forest, this special Site Of Scientific Interest (SSSI) is enclosed by the Isle of Wight's spectacular Area Of Outstanding Natural Beauty.
-Visitors can explore diverse habitats such as pine forest, heathland cliffs and seagrass beds - each full with abundant opportunities for up close encounters with native creatures!
+Visitors can explore diverse habitats such as pine forests, heathland cliffs, and seagrass beds - each full of abundant opportunities for up-close encounters with native creatures!

 Alan Hersey Nature Reserve